vectorgrp/sil-kit-adapters-vcan/SocketCAN/README.md

 #### CANoe4SW Server Edition (Linux)
 You can also run the same test set with `CANoe4SW SE (Linux)`.
 At first you have to execute the powershell script `demos/CANoe4SW_SE/createEnvForLinux.ps1` on your windows system by using tools of `CANoe4SW SE (Windows)` to prepare your test environment for Linux.
-In `demos/CANoe4SW_SE/run.sh` you should adapt `canoe4sw_se_install_dir` to the path of your `CANoe4SW SE` installation in your WSL2.
-Afterwards you can execute `demos/CANoe4SW_SE/run.sh` in your WSL2.
+In `demos/CANoe4SW_SE/run.sh` you should adapt `canoe4sw_se_install_dir` to the path of your `CANoe4SW SE` installation in your Linux system.
+Afterwards you can execute `demos/CANoe4SW_SE/run.sh` in your Linux system.
 The test cases are executed automatically and you should see a short test report in your terminal after execution.

 ### Generating CAN data in CANoe Desktop Edition